-- Have seriously or persistently broken this agreement. - You acted abusively, offensively or violently towards staff. - Weren't entitled, or aren't entitled any longer, to open or have your account or the service. - Haven't given us with information that we've asked for about your tax situation. - Have given us false information.
+- You've seriously or persistently broken this agreement. - You've behaved inappropriately either to us or when using our services.
+For example, you acted abusively, offensively or violently towards employees or used abusive language in payment instructions. - You weren't entitled, or aren't entitled any longer, to open or have your account or the service. - You haven't given us information that we've asked for about your tax situation. - You've given us false information.